Equivariant Degenerations of Plane Curve Orbits: Degeneration II: Acquiring nodes and cusps

-\begin{proof} By the proof of \Cref{lem:predegreepolyCBN} it suffices to demonstrate the following enumerative statement: Fix $6$ general points $p_{1}, ... p_{6}$ in $\P^{2}$ and fix a general line $L \subset \P^{2}$.
-Then there are $5$ singular cubics containing the points $p_{i}$ singular at a point on $L$ and meeting $L$ with multiplicity $\geq 3$ at the singular point.
+\begin{proof} By \Cref{lem:predegreepolyCBN} $c$ amounts to the following enumerative fact: Fix $6$ general points $p_{1}, ... p_{6}$ in $\P V$ and fix a general line $L \subset \P V$.
+Then there are $5$ cubics containing the points $p_{i}$ which are singular at a point on $L$ and meeting $L$ with multiplicity $\geq 3$ at the singular point.

-For this, we recast the problem as the degree of the degeneracy locus of a map between two rank $4$ vector bundles $e: A \to B$ on the line $L$.
-The vector bundle $A$ is simply the trivial vector bundle with fiber the vector space of cubic curves containing the $6$ points $p_{1}, ..., p_{6}$.
-We now describe the second vector bundle $B$, used previously by the second author in \cite[Section 5.2.2]{PV16}.
+To prove this fact, we re-express the statement as the degree of the degeneracy locus of a map between two rank $4$ vector bundles on the line $L$.
+We omit the transversality argument implicit in this re-expression, and leave it to the reader.

+The vector bundle $\mathcal{A}$ is simply the trivial vector bundle whose fiber at any point $p \in L$ is the vector space of cubic curves containing the $6$ points $p_{1}, ..., p_{6}$.